What is a DDPO?

 Want to get involved with a DDPO?

-Difference North East is a disabled-led organisation working across housing, transport, employment, access, culture and community.
+Difference North East is a disabled-led organisation working across housing, transport, employment, access, culture and community in the North East of England.